mujibsardar/wdi_project_4/README.md

 ## Overview

 flick peek is a movie and tv series rating app (I know, crazy!).
-It facilitates a more holistic approach to movie and tv series rating.
+The only catch is that the the application facilitates a more holistic approach to movie and tv series rating.
 User can click on a movie or TV series object which are displayed when the app is loaded and then view and rate (if eligible) the item.
 Currently the app lists a list of popular movies along with a list of popular TV series.
 Any future versions would include a search feature to allow searching for particular titles.

 ## Preview
 ![](images/image1.png)